coltorapps/builder/docs/src/app/docs/api/react/entities/page.md

     description: API Reference of Entities.
 ---

-This React component is used to render the entities tree within the context of a [builder store](/docs/api/react/use-builder-store).
+This React component is used to render the entities tree of a schema within the context of a [builder store](/docs/api/react/use-builder-store).

 ## Reference